Brown Environmental Leadership Lab (BELL): Rhode Island

 Illness

-You should inform program staff as soon as you are not feeling well, and will be asked to self-administer a COVID test and/or take your temperature, among other actions.
+You should inform program staff as soon as you are not feeling well, and may be asked to self-administer tests for specific infectious illnesses and/or take your temperature, among other actions.
 If you are ill, you will need to be separated from others in the program to lower the possibility of any illness spreading and it is possible you may be asked to make plans to depart the program.
-University information specific to COVID-19 can be found here.
-Please note that pre-college policies and protocols may not align exactly with the University’s, and there may be additional or different protocols implemented by a partner lodging site, field trip or local airport and are dependent on public health guidelines at the time of the program.
+Please note: there may be additional or different protocols implemented by a partner lodging site, field trip or local airport and are dependent on public health guidelines at the time of the program.

 BELL Action Plans